Adult Services Department

 3rd Floor -- Photocopier, Public Use Computers, Scanners, Microfilm Readers-Printers, Color Laser Printer, Microfiche Reader.
 Photocopies .15 each; Prints from Microfilm Readers .15 each.
 Printouts from Computers - Color .30 page (or per side if duplex), black & white .15 per page.

 Available To Check Out: Various AV devices may be reserved and checked out at the circulation desk.

 See Calendar for date and times.
-ADD THIS

 Winter Read-In & SUMMER LIBRARY PROGRAM-LINCOLN COUNTY READS:

 From January 2 to March and from Memorial Day to August:If you’re age 18 or over, you’re eligible to participate.
 Enter by dropping completed forms with the titles of books you’ve read into a Read-In box at the library.
 Listen to WJMT-AM730 to hear if you’re a winner in one of three regular prize drawings, or in the grand prize drawings in late March and late August!

 Words Worth Hearing

 Since 2009 the library has sponsored local authors, artisans, and other experts whose thought-provoking programs comprise the Words Worth Hearing series.
 Contact Assistant Director, Laurie Ollhoff, at 715-536-7191 or email@example.com to schedule your program with us.